FreeDatesApp/.github/profile/README.md

 ---

-Here’s the updated version of your learning program, now extended to include **SCRUM Masters, UI/UX Designers, and Testers**, alongside Developers:

----

 ## 🧪 Learning Program 💻

 We’re offering a limited number of **real-world, guided learning positions** across product and engineering disciplines.